Nirmalkusahoo/AlgoExpert/src/com/nirmal/tips.md

 - [x] [12.
 Integer to Roman](https://leetcode.com/problems/integer-to-roman/)
   ➡ [Reference](https://www.youtube.com/watch?v=f_F9ItFyiEg)
     * create num array and add all numbers respective to roman string to it(add 10 for X) in ascending order
     * Create String array and all roman strings .
-Note both int arrat and string array should be in descending order
+Note both int array and string array should be in descending order
     * iterate through num array and in while loop check if input number >= numArray[i] then add stringArray[i] to stringBuilder
     * and make num=num-numArray[i]